ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 One goal of this design is that independent client requests are only linkable by their content.
 However, the choice of client configuration might be used to correlate requests.
-A client configuration includes the oblivious relay resource URI, the Oblivious Gateway key configuration, and Oblivious Gateway Resource URI.
+A client configuration includes the oblivious relay resource URI, the oblivious gateway key configuration, and oblivious gateway resource URI.
 A configuration is active if clients can successfully use it for interacting with with a target.

 oblivious relay and gateway resources can identify when requests use the same configuration by matching the key ID from the key configuration or the oblivious